 Over the last two decades, marketers have seen massive progression in growth marketing and paid media.
 Defining growth marketing as it relates to your brand has become increasingly important.
 How it appears in one industry can look entirely different in another.

-Marketers That Matter brought together Michael Newman, the VP of Marketing, Demand Gen at Tipalti, and Adrienne Voltaggio, the Marketing Director of US Paid Media at Visa, to discuss Media Planning and Buying.
+Marketers That Matter brought together Michael Newman, the VP of Marketing, Demand Gen at Tipalti, and Adrienne Voltaggio, the Marketing Director of US Paid Media at Visa, to discuss modern media planning and strategy.
 They share how they engage with their customers through paid media buys, on emerging social channels, and testing and iterating rapidly to pull insightful data.

 Here is what they had to say during the MTM 411 and how it could impact your teams, talent, and future.

 Q: What are you and your teams focused on?

 Adrienne Voltaggio: My team focuses on paid media in the U.S. We focus on brands, sponsorship, usage, payment volume, co-branded product acquisition, and more.
 We also manage relationships with wonderful agencies that help us get into the market and do the buying.

 Michael Newman: My team has grown from nine to 20 members in one year, so onboarding new members and roles is a top priority.
 As a high-growth company, those new roles allow us to define what growth marketing means to us.
 Growth marketing is generally where the predominant amount of new business comes from.
 We shift our focus as need be, but we’re mainly focused on everything from field marketing to traditional inbound – organic and paid search.

 Q: What is Growth Marketing, how do you define media, and what is in scope for your teams?